Hiroreco/enreco-archive/recap-data/chapter1/day8/edges/liz-nerissa-c1d8.md

 [Let us start again](#embed:https://www.youtube.com/live/_urPfTQnLes?feature=shared&t=12224)

 With determination and effort, the corruption was finally defeated, and Nerissa was brought back to her usual self.
 And just like that, they were back to their antics again.
-To commemorate the occasion, Nerissa gifted Elizabeth some books titled "Nerissa Ravencroft x Elizabeth Rose Bloodflame".
+To commemorate the occasion, Nerissa gifted Elizabeth some books titled "Nerissa Ravencroft x Elizabeth Rose Bloodflame."
 Just from the name alone, it was obvious how Elizabeth would [react](https://www.youtube.com/live/_urPfTQnLes?feature=shared&t=15714).

 [Read "Fire and Flight (Volume 1)"](#text:fire-and-flight-1) [Read "Fire and Flight (Volume 2)"](#text:fire-and-flight-2)